ZahraZellazi/ZahraZellazi/README.md

 <p align="left"> <a href="https://twitter.com/" target="blank"><img src="https://img.shields.io/twitter/follow/?logo=twitter&style=for-the-badge" alt="" /></a> </p>

-- 👨‍💻 **What I Do.** I have a solid foundation in full-stack development, with hands-on experience in backend technologies like Express.js, Node.js, and MongoDB, alongside frontend technologies like React.js and Bootstrap.
+- 👨‍💻 **What I Do.** I have a solid foundation in full-stack development, with hands-on experience in backend technologies like **ExpressJs.** , **NodeJs.**, and **MongoDB.**, alongside frontend technologies like **ReactJs.** and **Bootstrap.**.
 My focus is on crafting user-friendly and responsive applications, and I enjoy tackling complex challenges in both web and software development.

 - 🔭 **I’m currently working on.** [karriery-timesheet](https://github.com/ZahraZellazi/Karriery-Timesheet)

-- 🌱 **What I’m Learning.** While I continue to enhance my skills in full-stack development, I’m also starting to explore the exciting field of data science.
-From understanding data structures to beginning my journey into machine learning and data analysis, I'm eager to expand my skill set and explore new possibilities in this growing field.
+- 🌱 **What I’m Learning.** While I continue to enhance my skills in full-stack development, I’m also starting to explore the exciting field of **data science.**.
+From understanding data structures to beginning my journey into **machine learning.** and **data analysis.**, I'm eager to expand my skill set and explore new possibilities in this growing field.

 - 📫 How to reach me **Zahra.zellazi@esprit.tn**